himanshupatil208/Repository1/README.md

 # Problem Statement:
-This project is all about help senior citizen to listen audio of PDFs instead or reading them.
+This project is all about help the senior citizen to listen audio of PDFs instead or reading them.
-Most of the elderly people of many country have problem of seeing less or unable to read text that whose font size is less.Many elder people in the western countries lives alone at countrysides and their children work in cities,So they get bored whole day .They can read books but it causes stress as they have to concentrate on texts while reading, and many of elderly people are having poor eyesight.So they
+Most of the elderly people of many country have problem of seeing less or they unable to read text whose font size is less.Many elder people in the western countries lives alone at country sides and their children work in cities,So they get bored whole day .They can read books but it causes stress as they have to concentrate on texts while reading, and many of elderly people are having poor eyesight.So they